-(iv) New and amended standards adopted by the Company

-The company has applied the following amendments to Ind AS for the first time for their annual reporting period commencing April 1, 2021:

-- (a) Extension of COVID-19 related concessions amendments to Ind AS 116. - (b) Interest rate benchmark reform amendments to Ind AS 109, Financial Instruments, Ind AS 107, Financial Instruments: Disclosures, Ind AS 104, Insurance Contracts and Ind AS 116, Leases.
+- months for the purpose of classification of its assets and liabilities as current and non-current. - (iv) New and amended standards adopted by the Company period commencing April 1, 2021: - (a) Extension of COVID-19 related concessions amendments to Ind AS 116. - Financial Instruments: Disclosures, Ind AS 104, Insurance Contracts and Ind AS 116, Leases.